The first Airbus A380 aircraft was delivered to Singapore Airlines in 2007, and there have been 14 customers for the double decker superjumbo.

 - How many have been delivered?
 Ten.
 The carrier’s superjumbo made its maiden flight from the Airbus base in Toulouse to Hamburg in September 2013.

-- How many of the fleet are flying?
-Eight.
+- Is the airline currently operating the A380?
+Yes, Qatar Airways is flying eight A380s.
 The airline grounded its A380 fleet during the Covid-19 pandemic, but has gradually been bringing it superjumbo fleet back into service, both to cover for its grounded A350 aircraft, and to fulfill demand during the recent FIFA World Cup.

 - Where are they flying to?
 Bangkok, London, Perth and Sydney.